Lamden/docs/docs/tutorials/lottery/send_transaction.md

 ### Buy Tickets

 Open the file `src\Pages\Home\Play.jsx`.
 Add a method called **buyTicket**.
 Note that you should add a key **uid** to the message which will be sent to
 Lamden Vault.
-It's useful to help you figure out which message of responese is for your transaction.
+It's useful to help you figure out which message response is for your transaction if you are sending multiple.

 ```js
 const buyTicket = () => {